educational-technology-collective/etc_jupyterlab_telemetry_library/README.md

 This extension provides a factory that produces an object that implements an interface that consists of Lumino [Signals](#signals) that can be used in order to capture telemetry events.

 This extension is not intended to operate on its own.
-This extension should be consumed by a [Consumer](https://jupyterlab.readthedocs.io/en/stable/extension/extension_dev.html?highlight=consumer#tokens) extension that filters, modifies, and records the messages produced by this extension.
+This extension should be consumed by a [Consumer](https://jupyterlab.readthedocs.io/en/stable/extension/extension_dev.html?highlight=consumer#tokens) extension that filters, modifies, and records the messages produced by this extension as required by the particular application.
 Please see the [ETC JupyterLab Telemetry Coursera](https://github.com/educational-technology-collective/etc_jupyterlab_telemetry_coursera) extension for an example of how to consume this extension and log the messages produced by it.

 # Signals